 Assumption \ref{as:U} allows for arbitrary cross-sectional dependence across the elements of $\bm U_t$.
 Thus, as in the traditional VAR model, correlation across the innovation terms $(\varepsilon_{1t}, \ldots, \varepsilon_{nt})$ is permitted through the correlation of $U_{it}$'s.

 As another important feature of our model, we allow the model \eqref{eq:model} to be potentially over-parameterized in that the following two sets may be nonempty:

 where $\mathcal S \coloneqq [n] \times [p]$.
 This sparse structure is important in practice because researchers usually have no prior information about the lag order $p$, and hence may wish to adopt a relatively large $p$ to avoid misspecification.
 However, as $p$ increases, the number of coefficients to be estimated grows rapidly, causing a severe finite-sample efficiency issue.
 Note that this issue is more serious in QVAR than in the standard VAR, in which the parameters to be estimated are scalars, while they are functional parameters in QVAR.
 To mitigate this problem, we advocate the use of a SCAD-penalized estimator that can automatically detect $\mathcal{S}_{0i}$ and $\mathcal{S}_{1i}$.
-We also discuss in Section \ref{sec:screen} how to roughly trim irrelevant lags in advance, particularly when the number of time series $n$ is large, as an extension of the present case.

-\begin{remark} In some situations, researchers might wish to impose a hierarchical sparsity structure on $\mathcal{S}_{0i}$ such that $\theta_{li}^{(j)}(\cdot) = 0$ automatically implies $\theta_{li}^{(j+k)}(\cdot) = 0$ for all $k \ge 1$.
-It is relatively straightforward to construct a penalized estimator that is consistent with such hierarchical structure (see, e.g., \cite{nicholson2020high}).
-However, in the presence of seasonality or time lags in the effects of past outcomes on current outcomes, such a modeling approach may not be appropriate.
-Hence, in order not to rule out the presence of arbitrary time-lag effects, we adopt the current form of sparsity. \end{remark}